Ever had to deal

 The poor diet of dogs who eat commercial pet food has much to do with the impaction and infection of these tiny glands.
-Lacking nutrients and fiber contribute to the problem while expressing manually may contribute as well.
+Lacking nutrients and the right kind of fiber contribute to the problem while expressing manually may contribute as well.

-Because the vet will empty these glands completely to make the dog more comfortable, he may be creating more of a problem.
-Why?
 Nature did not mean for them to be empty.
-By forcing a complete evacuation of the glands, it signals the body to fill them again and a vicious cycle begins.
+By forcing a complete evacuation of the glands, it signals the body to fill them again!

 Your dog stinks.
 You give him a bath and he still smells.
 Ah, you realize it's time to take him to the vet for another squeeze.
 In some cases the vet may suggest surgery to remove the glands.

 If you are considering surgery, here's what you should know: